 There are some great high/low (high level of content/ low reading age) books on the market these days, particularly for boys.
-Ransom and Rising Stars have published some really good quality books.
+Publishers have published some really good quality, motivating books.
 What is the difference between those books and decodable readers for older, struggling readers?

 I believe that many older readers have gaps in their phonic knowledge and this major obstacle stops them from making progress.
 It is great for them to read books at their reading level that engage them – BUT what they mostly need is to be taught the phonic code so that they can decode longer words with complex spellings.